Jeffersonlii/LoLGenius/readme.md

 ## Datastorage

--   Since we only insert and bulk read from our database, we can simply use csv format
+-   Since we only insert and bulk read from our database, we can simply use csv format (Pandas)
 -   this method is much more simple, as our database becomes a text file

 ## Deployment